A COVID-safe, fully secure, waterproof daily-carry pack for commuters. Introducing the RiutBag+.

 I was shown a RiutBag earlier this year, after moaning about the series of backpack failures I’d been through.
 The key differentiator is that all the zips are securely held against your back.
 In other words, you have take it off to get it open – which means nobody else can open it while you’re wearing it.
 This simple change in thinking impressed me so much ordered my first RuitBag, a 15.3.
 The bag arrived the day COVID lockdown started, so it’s never actually been used as intended – i.e., a safe and comfortable way to commute daily across London with an expensive laptop and personal items.
 However, I’ve given it a good going-over and can confirm it’s absolutely the highest-quality build I’ve ever seen on a backpack.
 I’ve also loaded it up with a hefty amount of weight… it’s still comfortable to carry.
 It almost makes me look forward to commuting again.
 Almost.

 But not content with just re-inventing the backpack, creator Sarah Giblin has gone and done it again, with a COVID-safe variant that can be easily wiped down with strong disinfectant without concern over damaging anything.
-Also featuring easy-access hanging points for your face-mask and hand-sanitiser, the RiutBag+ is currently available to pre-order, and is absolutely worth a look.
+Also featuring easy-access hanging points for your face-mask and hand-sanitiser, the RiutBag+ is now available to order, and is absolutely worth a look.
 While I’m not a fan of shiny silver backpacks, I’ve ordered one anyway to support the project.
 I figure either I’ll get over myself and use it, or find it another home through gifting or maybe a charity raffle.
 In fact, I think my gorgeous wife will get it, if we’re ever allowed to go back to work, as she can carry off the bling much better than I could 😉.